FRBNY-DSGE/DSGE.jl/README.md

     provided correctly.
 - Ensure that the column names of the data CSV match the keys of the `observables` field of the model object.
+- You may receive a warning that an input data file "does not contain the entire date range specified".
+This means that observations are not provided for some periods in which the model requires data.
+This is perfectly okay if your data series starts after `date_presample_start`.

+If you experience any problems using *FredData.jl*, ensure your API key is provided correctly and that there are no issues with your firewall, etc. Any issues with *FredData.jl* proper should be reported on that project's page.

 ## Sample input data